danielabar/meblog/src/markdown/rails-kafka-consumer.md

 When there's a batch of messages ready to be processed, the `consume` method gets invoked with the `messages`, which can be iterated (in our simple case, there's only one message currently).
 Each of these is an instance of [Karafka::Messages::Message](https://karafka.io/docs/code/karafka/Karafka/Messages/Message.html).
 When the `payload` method is invoked on the `message` object, Karafka will deserialize it, which converts the raw Kafka message to a format you can work with in your Ruby code.
 By default, it uses JSON deserialization, which means it assumes the messages are in JSON format, and they will be deserialized into a Ruby hash.
 This is what's shown in the console output when we log `message.payload`.
 The Karafka docs have more details about [deserialization](https://karafka.io/docs/Deserialization/).

 <aside class="markdown-aside">
 For those keeping count, that's three terminal tabs required to work with this application during development mode: First one to run the Kafka cluster in docker containers, second one to run the Karafka server for consuming messages, and a third one to run a Rails console to produce messages.
-Later we'll need a fourth one for running tests.
 If you want to be able to view the output of these all at the same time, a simple way is to use the <a class="markdown-link" href="https://iterm2.com/documentation-one-page.html">Split Panes</a> feature of iTerm or <a class="markdown-link" href="https://github.com/tmux/tmux/wiki">tmux</a> for more advanced features.
 </aside>

 ## Update Product